digihealth1230-cmd/RAG-KG/README.md

 # Beyond Lexical Similarity: Evaluating Faithfulness in LLM-Based Medical Question Reformulation

-This repository contains the code and evaluation framework for the paper submitted to ACL 2025.

 We introduce **MedFaith-F1**, a category-level faithfulness metric for medical query rewriting, and **EKG-RAG**, an evidence and knowledge-grounded reformulation framework.
 Together they expose a systematic gap between surface-level similarity metrics (ROUGE, BERTScore) and actual clinical information retention.